 8. Check in on the Testing Process

-During one of your early check-ins, it makes sense to check with your partner about exactly how they’ll go about testing the pieces of your new website they’re now building.
+During one of your early check-ins, it makes sense to check with your partner about exactly how they’ll test the pieces of your new website they’re building.
 Will there be usability tests or basic functionalities?
 How about UX testing to ensure the site resonates with your audience?

 For most WordPress web design agencies, these types of tests are baked into the process.
-It makes sense to get a basic understanding of how and when they’ll happen, so you can be reassured that the final product will work as intended for your target audience.
+It makes sense to understand how and when they’ll happen, so you can be reassured that the final product will work as intended for your target audience.

 9. Plan for the Hand-off

-With the above processes in place, your website design project should move along relatively smoothly.
+With the above processes in place, your wordpress site design project should move along relatively smoothly.
 That means it’s time to start thinking about what happens when the website is finished and you’re ready to take it over.